Last updated on October 22nd, 2023 at 07:51 am

 According to the HOA-USA, there are currently over 370,000 Homeowners Associations (HOAs) in the United States.

-These rules can cover a diverse range of topics, from dictating the external color scheme of houses to managing maintenance and tranquility issues, such as:
+The rules can range from the color of the exterior of their houses to issues on maintaining the maintenance of the community as well as tranquility issues, such as:

 Understanding HOA Rights